 Fewer People Are Making the Minimum Wage

-Almost 1.5 million workers earn less than the minimum because they are exempt.
-Here are the exemption categories and wages:
+Approximately 1.1 million workers earn less than the minimum wage because they fall under one of several exemptions.
+Here are some examples:

 - Workers with disabilities can receive a special minimum wage if the disability lowers the worker’s productivity.

-- Tipped employees are paid $2.13/hour if tips make up the equivalent of minimum wage.
+- Tipped employees are paid $2.13/hour if that hourly pay and tips combined make up the equivalent of the federal minimum wage.
 If not, then the employer must make up the difference.

 - Businesses that make less than $500,000 a year can pay less than minimum wage unless they are involved in interstate commerce.

-If anyone in these categories works for the government, a hospital or a school, they are not exempt and must still receive minimum wage.
-Check the state minimum wage laws for these worker categories, although the federal law will take precedence if the amount is higher.
+If anyone in these categories works for the government, a hospital, or a school, they are not exempt and must still receive minimum wage.
+Check the state minimum wage laws for these worker categories.
+The state minimum wage will take precedence over the federal minimum wage law if the amount is higher.

 State Minimum Wages

 As of 2021, 29 states and D.C. have minimum wages above the federal minimum wage of $7.25 per hour.
 Meanwhile, five states—Alabama, Louisiana, Mississippi, South Carolina, and Tennessee—have not adopted a state minimum wage, while Georgia and Wyoming have a minimum wage below $7.25.
 California has the highest minimum wage requirement at $14; Massachusetts, Connecticut, and Washington are the only other states with a limit of $13 or more per hour.
 Some cities like San Francisco, New York City, and the District of Columbia also impose city-level regulations mandating a $15/hr minimum wage or higher.